 Pacific Gas and Electric is expected to file Chapter 11 bankruptcy on January 29th.
-The bankruptcy is due to massive civil liabilities they face caused in part by the Camp fire in Northern California.
+The bankruptcy is due to the massive civil liabilities they face caused in part by the Camp fire in Northern California.
 By declaring Chapter 11, the company will negotiate with its creditors to reduce the amounts it will pay them.
-If bankruptcy is approved, all of the money to pay that combined settlement will then come out of ratepayers pockets.
+If the PG&E bankruptcy is approved, all of the money to pay that combined settlement will then come from ratepayers.
 Home solar power system owners will have to help pay PG&E’s bankruptcy settlement.
 Part of the cost can be passed along to them as a non-avoidable charge.

 PG&E transmission lines caused the fires, but ratepayers and victims will pay the price

 Pacific Gas and Electric is facing up to $30 Billion in liabilities resulting from wildfires that their electrical transmission lines allegedly caused.
 Their bankruptcy filing could be especially devastating to victims of the fires.
 In bankruptcy, all court proceedings come to a full stop.
 That will put a stop to the victims’ lawsuits against PG&E. Ultimately, victims can have their cases decided after PG&E exits Chapter 11.
-However any award would be part of the bankruptcy, so victims would likely receive a small fraction of what they were awarded.
+However, any court award would be part of the bankruptcy.
+The Victims would likely receive only a small fraction of what they were awarded.

 Who will be on the hook for any amounts awarded to PG&E’s creditors in bankruptcy court?
 PG&E ratepayers!
 Additionally, PG&E has asked U.S. energy regulators for a 9.5% increase in transmission charges due to the higher risk of wildfires.
 Based on a prior PG&E bankruptcy, ratepayers will ultimately be expected to cover the billions of dollars that will be paid to PG&E creditors.
 (PG&E had a bankruptcy that the company settled in 2003 that ultimately cost its ratepayers $7 Billion.)